Approximating optimization problems in graphs with locational uncertainty: Introduction

-In Section~\ref{sec:approx}, we deal with the main purpose of this paper, which is to extend the approximation algorithm based on $\dmax$ and suggested by~\cite{citovsky2017tsp} to general sets $\G$ and metric spaces more general than the Euclidean one.
-First, Theorem~\ref{thm:approx:gnl} transfers any approximation ratio known for problem $\Pi\in\PBFAMILY$ to \ROBUST{$\Pi$}.
+In Section~\ref{sec:approx}, we deal with the main purpose of this paper, which is to extend the approximation algorithm based on $\dmax$ and suggested by~\cite{citovsky2017tsp} to general sets $\G(I)$ and distances matrices more general than those induced by embeddings into Euclidean spaces.
+First, Theorem~\ref{thm:approx} transfers any approximation ratio known for problem $\Pi\in\PBFAMILY$ to \ROBUST{$\Pi$}.
 We prove that, in general, the transfer involves a multiplicative constant equal to 9 (Theorem~\ref{thm:constant_ratio_non_pto}).
-Then, we dig into smaller multiplicative constants, assuming that $\G$ and $(\Metric,d)$ satisfy additional assumptions.
-Regarding $\G$, we obtain smaller constants for special families of graphs such as cycles, stars, trees, and graphs that can be composed as disjoint unions of these graphs.
+Then, we dig into smaller multiplicative constants, assuming that $\G(I)$ and/or $d$ satisfy additional assumptions.
+Regarding $\G(I)$, we obtain smaller constants for special families of graphs such as cycles, stars, trees, and graphs that can be composed as disjoint unions of these graphs.
 As a special case of our results, we find the constant of 3 for Hamiltonian cycles previously provided by~\cite{citovsky2017tsp}.
-Concerning the structure of $(\Metric,d)$, we show that metric spaces that satisfy Ptolemy's inequality~\cite{apostolPtolemyInequalityChordal1967} benefit from stronger results.
+Concerning the structure of $d$, we show that distances that satisfy Ptolemy's inequality (see~\cite{apostolPtolemyInequalityChordal1967}) benefit from stronger results.

-We complement these results by Section~\ref{sec:FPTAS} where we provide a dynamic programming algorithm for the special case where \ref{eq:CO} is the Shortest Path problem, so $\G$ consists of all $s-t$ paths.
+We complement these results by Section~\ref{sec:FPTAS} where we provide a dynamic programming algorithm for the special case where \ref{eq:CO} is the Shortest Path problem, so $\G(I)$ consists of all $s-t$ paths.
 The algorithm is then turned into a fully-polynomial time approximation scheme by rounding the input appropriately.

 \paragraph{Additional notations and definitions}